easilyBaffled/console.tap/README.md

   .reduce(average);
 ```

 But there is no `console` function that fit in modern style Javascript.
 Instead `console.log` and it's like return `undefined`.
-Which means you will have to awkwardly break up the code to debug it. `console.ident` Solves the `undefined` issue.
+Which means you will have to awkwardly break up the code to debug it. `console.ident` solves the `undefined` issue.
 It takes in a value, logs the value, then returns the value.

-**For Comparison:**
+**For comparison:**

 **With `console.log`:**